The UWC Movement and UWC Short Courses

 4. Alumni-Led programmes: organised and delivered by UWC alums, whether from schools/colleges or, increasingly, from short courses.

-Planning and successfully running a UWC short course is a time-consuming process and requires a dedicated and capable organising team.
-UWC International will support with all the key aspects of organising a short course listed above however, short course organiser(s) are responsible for leading on these aspects, using this resource folder as a guide.
+Planning and successfully running a UWC Short Course is a time-consuming process and requires a dedicated and capable organising team.
+UWC International will support with all the key aspects of organising a short course listed above however, short course organiser(s) are responsible for leading on these aspects, using this resource platform as a guide.

 UWC International's Role

-The Education Team at UWC International provides guidance and support to short course organisers but will not be involved in the day-to-day planning or running of the short course.
-The team also ensures that the UWC short course is of a standard that it can be endorsed, and that the project team are efficient and committed.
+The UWC Short Course Development Initiative provides guidance and support to short course organisers, but will not be involved in the day-to-day planning or running of the short course.
+The SCDI also ensures that the UWC Short Course is of a standard that it can be endorsed, and that the team is efficient and committed.

 The Endorsement Process Information has been provided by UWC and has not been independently verified as to its accuracy.
 No representation or warranty, express or implied, is given by UWC or any of their respective directors, partners, officers, employees, advisers or agents (and any warranty expressed or implied by statute is hereby excluded) as to the adequacy, reliability, accuracy or completeness of the contents of the Endorsement Process Information or as to the achievement of or reasonableness of any information, estimate or statement relating to the Endorsement Process or any other document or information supplied, or which may be supplied at any time or any opinions expressed herein or therein, nor is UWC under any obligation to update the Endorsement Process Information or correct any inaccuracies or omissions in it which may exist or become apparent and to provide you with access to any additional information.